mattbarb/DarkHorses-Masters-Workers/docs/api/RACING_API_DATA_AVAILABILITY.md

 1. **Racing API is Comprehensive** - Provides 57 endpoints covering all aspects of horse racing data
 2. **Data IS Available** - All core ML fields are available in the API (position, ratings, pedigree IDs, etc.)
-3. **Extraction is Incomplete** - The critical issue is that position data from Results API is not being extracted to ra_runners table
+3. **Extraction is Incomplete** - The critical issue is that position data from Results API is not being extracted to ra_mst_runners table
 4. **Quick Wins Possible** - Fixing position data extraction will immediately enable 43 additional ML fields
 5. **Pro Plan Valuable** - Pro plan provides significant value with historical data, ratings, and expert content

 ### Immediate Next Steps

 1. **Run Position Data Extraction Implementation** (P0 - This Week)
-   - Add position fields to ra_runners
+   - Add position fields to ra_mst_runners
    - Update results_fetcher.py
    - Test on sample data
    - Backfill historical results